source-separation/tutorial/_sources/basics/phase.md

 alt: Phase is sensitive to frequency and its initial starting point.
 name: phase_sensitivity
 ---
-Getting a snapshot of the phase (the black dotted vertical line) is very sensitive to the frequencies and initial phases of the sine waves.
+Getting a snapshot of the phase (the black dotted vertical lines) is very sensitive to the frequencies and initial phases of the sine waves.
 This is similar to what happens when take an STFT: many snapshots of sine waves with many frequencies and initial phase offsets.
 ```

-The gif above shows two sine waves.
-They both start at A440, or 440 Hz.
-But then the bottom one
+The gif above shows a sine wave with varying frequency and initial phase.
-gradually changes frequency up an octave higher (880 Hz).
-The dotted black
+The frequency starts at A440, or 440 Hz and gradually changes frequency up an octave higher (880
-line shows a shapshot of the phase as the frequency changes.
-The initial phase also changes
+Hz).
+The initial phase also changes in the interval $[0.0, 2\pi]$.
+The dotted black lines show two shapshots of the value of the sine wave as the frequency and
+initial phase both change.
-in the interval $[0.0, 2\pi]$.
-Notice how sensitive the snapshot is to changes
-in the frequency and initial phase.
+Notice how sensitive the snapshot are to changes in the frequency and initial phase.

 Another big difficulty when dealing with phase is that humans do not always
 perceive phase differences, _i.e._,